SilentVoid13/Templater/README.md

 The first installation of [Templater](https://github.com/SilentVoid13/Templater) may require to restart the obsidian app if things are not working properly.

+## Utilities

+- If you want to bind a specific template to a specific hotkey, you can use the **[obsidian-hotkeys-for-templates](https://github.com/Vinzent03/obsidian-hotkeys-for-templates)** plugin.

 ## Alternatives

 - https://github.com/garyng/obsidian-temple